-Virginia has great hiking, but please, don't take our word for it.
+There is great hiking in Virginia, but please, don't take our word for it.
 We took to Twitter and Facebook and asked our followers for their favorite paths.
-In no particular order, these are the best of Virginia by those wearing down their soles.Please dispose of waste properly on hikes to leave Virginia as beautiful as you found it.
+In no particular order, these are the best of Virginia by those wearing down their soles.Please dispose of waste properly on hikes to leave hiking trails in VA as beautiful as you found them.

 Hawksbill Mountain is the highest peak in Shenandoah National Park at 4,050 feet.
 Access the summit from parking areas at milepost 45.6 and 46.7.
 The trails vary from a steep 1.7 miles round trip to a 2.9 miles moderate circuit.
 Download the Trail Map

 - "From the top you have a 360 view of beauty!!
 You can see Old Rag from there as well.
 Its a great hike for those who want something they can do in an hour or so.
 Plus it is gorgeous!!"
 Melissa M., on Hawksbill Mountain

 From the Montebello Fish Hatchery the two-mile climb to the AT and then on to Spy Rock is a moderately strenuous one.
 The payoff is tremendous with 360-degree panoramic views from the rock outcrop.

 Mount Rogers is the highest point in Virginia at 5,729 feet!
 Try and find the plaque signifying this for a great photo-op.
 This nine-mile out-and-back hike begins at Elk Garden Gap.
 Take the white blazed AT trail north.
 An opening awaits you at about mile three and again at about mile four.
 The summit will take your breath away.